-Each restriction will be reviewed after an initial six month period - unless there are extenuating circumstances, approved by an Executive Director, that warrant a longer review period.
+Each restriction will be reviewed after an initial six month period - unless there are extenuating circumstances, approved by the Chief Operating Officer, that warrant a longer review period.
 In any event, a review period should not exceed 12 months from the date of restriction.
 If the review demonstrates that a customer's subsequent behaviour is no longer 'unacceptable' the restriction should be lifted and the customer informed of that decision in writing.
-If the review determines that the customer is still displaying unacceptable behaviour the restriction will, in all cases, remain in place for a further six months.
-Again, the customer must be sent written notification of that decision.
-If the customer has not made any contact with One Manchester in the initial six month period (or longer as approved) this should be deemed as acceptable behaviour and the restriction lifted as above.
+If the review determines that unacceptable behaviour is still being displayed the restriction will, in all cases, remain in place for a further six months.
+Again, written notification of that decision must be sent to the individual and or organisation.
+If the individual/Organisation has not made any contact with One Manchester in the initial six month period (or longer as approved) this should be deemed as acceptable behaviour and the restriction lifted as above.

-Version 3: December 2019 Approved by: EMT 12 December, 2019 Department: Place Review: December 2022 Page 2 of 4
+Version 4: November 2021 Approved by: Place Committee Department: Place Review: November 2024 Page 2 of 4

-If, after a restriction is put in place, a customer's behaviour either continues to be or becomes violent or abusive in nature One Manchester will consider taking appropriate legal action against that customer.
+If, after a restriction is put in place, an individual's or Organisation's behaviour either continues to be or becomes violent or abusive in nature One Manchester will consider taking appropriate legal action.